aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cell-style-from-a-worksheet/_index.md

 ---
-title: "Get Cell Style from a Worksheet – Aspose.Cells Cloud API"
+title: "Get Cell Style from a Worksheet | Aspose.Cells Cloud API (v3.0)"
 type: docs
 url: /get-cell-style-from-a-worksheet/
 weight: 10
-keywords: "Aspose.Cells, get cell style, Excel API, REST, cloud SDK, spreadsheet styling"
+keywords: "Aspose Cells API, get cell style, Excel REST API, cell formatting, Aspose.Cells Cloud"
-description: "Learn how to retrieve the style of a specific cell in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes cURL example, response schema, and SDK snippets."
+description: "Retrieve the style (font, color, borders, alignment) of a specific cell in an Excel worksheet using Aspose.Cells Cloud API v3.0.
+Includes cURL example, full JSON schema, and SDK code snippets."
 ---

 Use this REST API to retrieve the **style** of a cell in an Excel worksheet.